One NZ: Market share

-Vodafone has 2.4 million customers.
-According to the Commerce Commission's Annual Telecommunications Monitoring Report from March 2022, Vodafone's market share in the mobile market was 38%, Spark 41% and Two Degrees Mobile 19%.
-The remainder of 2% the market is made up of mobile virtual network operators.
+In December 2021, One NZ had 2.4 million customers.
+According to the Commerce Commission's Annual Telecommunications Monitoring Report in March 2022, One NZ's market share in the mobile market was 38%, Spark 41% and Two Degrees Mobile 19%.
+The remainding 2% of the market is made up of mobile virtual network operators.

 Acquisitions

 BellSouth

 BellSouth had 138,000 customers when it was purchased by Vodafone in November 1998.
 BellSouth's main rival was Telecom New Zealand (now Spark), New Zealand's second largest telecommunications company behind Vodafone.
-Telecom had the advantage that it had a 6-year head-start on BellSouth, however this advantage slipped away in recent years.
 After Vodafone took over Bellsouth, it expanded network coverage to compete more effectively with Telecom.
-Vodafone has constantly increased its market share and surpassed Telecom in mobile customers.

 ihug

-On 11 October 2006, Vodafone acquired ihug from iiNet, and closed the ihug brand in 2008.
+On 11 October 2006, Vodafone acquired ihug from iiNet, and closed the ihug brand in 2008. ihug was a popular Internet Service Provider and was notable for introducing a flat rate account in 1995.